-- A site analysis and urban design context report which demonstrates how the proposal achieves the Design Objectives and requirements of this schedule. - For development proposals for buildings over 20 metres in height should be accompanied by a wind study analysis to assess the impact of wind on the safety and comfort of the pedestrian environment on footpaths and other public spaces while walking, sitting and standing. - A Traffic Engineering Report prepared by a suitably qualified traffic engineer that demonstrates how the development: - minimises impacts on the level of service, safety and amenity of the arterial road network (including tram services); - o reduces car dependence and promotes sustainable transport modes; and - which includes an assessment of the cumulative impacts of traffic and parking in the Precinct including an assessment of the ongoing functionality of laneway/s, where applicable. - A Landscape Plan, where relevant.
+- A site analysis and urban design context report which demonstrates how the proposal achieves the Design Objectives and requirements of this schedule. - A wind study analysis to assess the impact of wind on the safety and comfort of the pedestrian environment on footpaths and other public spaces while walking, sitting and standing for development proposals over 20 metres in height. - A Traffic Engineering Report prepared by a suitably qualified traffic engineer that demonstrates how the development minimises impacts on the level of service, safety and amenity of the arterial road network (including tram services), reduces car dependence and promotes sustainable transport modes, and evaluates the cumulative impacts of traffic and parking in the Precinct including an assessment of the ongoing functionality of laneway/s, where applicable. - A landscaping plan.

+6.0 22/10/2021 C272yara

-6.0 Decision Guidelines
+Decision guidelines